Não hesite em nos ligar. Somos uma equipe especializada e estamos felizes em falar com você.

-Breakfast at hotel, then get morning pick up from your hotel and take you to visit Lempuyang Temple is one of Bali’s oldest and most highly regarded temples.
+Breakfast at hotel, then get morning pick up from your hotel and travel eastward toward Klungkung District to visit the Kertha Gosa, forms part of the Puri Semarapura royal palace.

-Next stop at Tirta Gangga Water Palace locally known as Taman Tirta Gangga, is a former water palace of Karangasem empire which one of east Bali’s most famous sights.
+After that we will take you to Tirta Gangga Water Palace also known locally as Taman Tirta Gangga, is a former water palace of Karangasem empire which one of east Bali’s most famous sights.